pvcraven/arcade_book/source/chapters/08_functions/functions.rst

     :width: 45%
     :class: right-image

-Functions are even more powerful if we can feed data to them to process.
+Functions are even more powerful if we can feed data into them to process.

 Here is a simple example that will take in a number and print it.
 Notice how I've created a new variable ``my_number`` in between the parenthesis.